 Flush the eye with cool tap water immediately.
 Position the head so that the affected eye is down and to the side.
 Hold the eyelid open and allow gently running water over the eye for 10 minutes.
 In the case where both eyes or other body parts are affected, the affected person should take a shower.
 Alternatively, fill the sink with water and have the affected person open their eyes under water, slowly shaking their head from left to right.

 If the affected person is wearing contacts and they were not flushed out by water, have them attempt to remove their contacts only AFTER flushing has been attempted.
 Continue flushing procedures with clean water or a saline solution while seeking urgent medical care.

 Call your doctor if you have an eye hemorrhage in both eyes at the same time, or if it coincides with other bleeding symptoms, such as easy bruising or bleeding gums.
 Visit your eye care professional or an emergency room immediately if the above happens in conjunction with pain, a history with bleeding disorders or high blood pressure, injury to the affected eyes, or vision changes such as blurry vision, double vision, or general difficulty seeing.

 Abnormal Pupil Shape or Size

-You should see a doctor if you have persistent, unexplained, or sudden changes in pupil shape or size.
-The new development of different sized pupils may be a sign of a very serious condition.
-If you have differing pupil size after an eye or head injury, get medical help immediately.
+See your doctor if you have persistent, unexplained, or sudden changes in your pupil’s shape or size.
+These can be signs of a very serious condition.
+If your pupils appear different following an eye or head injury, get medical help immediately.